Otavalo market visit 1946

 The market today

-• The Tourist market is a daily market concentrated around the Plaza de Ponchos.
+• The daily handicraft market concentrated on & around the Plaza de Ponchos.
 On Saturday it branches out through the whole city center.

-• Besides this world famous handicraft market, there are different areas where they sell food stuffs.
-The main one is a modern market hall that was opened just a few years ago.
+• At the market hall you can find all products for daily use.
 Besides vegetables, fruits, spices, meat & fish on this market you’ll find flowers, utensils for everyday use & many others items.

 Modern food market, Otavalo

-• Near the bus terminal there’s a market for smaller animals, like guinea pigs, rabbits, chickens, ducks & others.
+• On Saturdays there’s a market for smaller animals, near the bus terminal, like: guinea pigs, rabbits, chickens, ducks & others.

 Spices for sale on the Food market, Otavalo